 This paper first describes the requirements for a bi-directional, bi-lingual, English-Hebrew UNIX system.
 Then the lessons that were learned from past related work on formatters, editors, and other applications are examined in order to obtain a strategy for building this system.
 Based on this strategy, the goals of this work are stated, first in the most ambitious form, and then scaled down to be completable by one person as a prototype for the ambitious goals.
-The steps of the construction of the completed, running prototype are recounted with an emphasis on lessons learned and minds changed during the construction.
+The steps of the construction of the prototype are recounted with an emphasis on lessons learned and minds changed during the construction.
 Outputs from acutal sessions with the running prototype are exhibited to demonstrate that the prototype is behaving the way intended.
-Finally plans for a full bi-directional, multi-lingual UNIX system and for a bi-directional, multi-lingual X-windows system are described.
+Finally plans for a full bi-directional, multi-lingual UNIX system and for a bi-directional, multi-lingual X-windows system are described; these build on work being done at AT&T on a multi-lingual System V.